 ¶ 185.
-In all cases the Preacher in charge in nominate, and the class elect the Leader by ballot, who shall hold his office one year, and until another shall be elected.
+The preacher in charge may nominate, and the class shall elect the Leader by ballot, and if any person not nominated by the preacher receive a majority of votes he shall be declared elected.
 Let all the Leaders be elected in the last quarter of the Conference year.

-¶ 186.
+¶186.
 There shall be a General Class-Meeting held in each society the first Sabbath in every month.